-Recommended Links and Sites for Gifted
+Recommended Blogs and Sites for Gifted

 The Connie Belin & Jaqueline N. Blank International Center for Gifted Education and Talent Development is located at the University of Iowa in Iowa City.
 In addition to sponsoring the biennial Wallace Symposium on Talent Development, the Belin-Blank Center offers talent search testing, weekend and summer enrichment opportunities, teacher training, and guidance and counseling services to gifted children and their families.
 The Center supports acceleration as an effective strategy for high-ability students and has developed a tool for schools to use when considering a student for a whole-grade skip.
 Titled the Iowa Acceleration Scale, this tool consists of a Manual, Form, and Summary and Planning Record and provides an objective way to evaluate whether or not to accelerate a child a full grade.
 If the child is not recommended for whole-grade acceleration, other options are proposed.
 Staff members at the Belin-Blank Center conduct ongoing research on acceleration as they continue to collect data on this important subject.